vitorpdasilva/adaptive-table/README.md

 The component comes with default styling, but you can customize its appearance by overriding the CSS classes.
 The main classes used are:

-- `.nice-table-container`: The outer container of the table.
+- `.adaptive-table-container`: The outer container of the table.
-- `.nice-table`: The table itself.
+- `.adaptive-table`: The table itself.
-- `.nice-table-header`: The table header row.
+- `.adaptive-table-header`: The table header row.
-- `.nice-table-body`: The container for table body rows.
+- `.adaptive-table-body`: The container for table body rows.
-- `.nice-table-row`: Individual table rows.
+- `.adaptive-table-row`: Individual table rows.
-- `.nice-table-cell`: Individual table cells.
+- `.adaptive-table-cell`: Individual table cells.
-- `.nice-table-checkbox`: The checkbox cell.
+- `.adaptive-table-checkbox`: The checkbox cell.
-- `.nice-table-expanded-row`: The expanded row content container.
+- `.adaptive-table-expanded-row`: The expanded row content container.
-- `.nice-table-pagination`: The pagination controls container.
+- `.adaptive-table-pagination`: The pagination controls container.

 ## TypeScript Support